 Susan owes her existence to the convergence of two diverse lines of strong women.
-Her maternal grandmother came from meager origins and was a working mother; her paternal grandmother flew small planes and is said to have once met Amelia Earhart at a Chicago airfield.
+Her maternal grandmother, a working mother, came from very meager origins; her paternal grandmother flew small planes and apparently met Amelia Earhart at a Chicago airfield.
 Her own mother became a stringer for the New York Times, returning to journalism once her children were teenagers.
-She insisted on stict rules of ethics and grammar, something Susan appreciates more now.
+She insisted on strict rules of ethics and grammar, something Susan appreciates much more now than when growing up.

-After becoming AARP eligible, she finally went all in to her creative side, first getting an Acting Diploma from The National Conservancy of Dramatic Arts in DC, followed by an MFA in Writing from the Vermont College of Fine Arts.
-While working on her first assignment—making a list of books which most impacted her life—she was surprised to rediscover inscriptions her late mother had written encouraging her to pursue writing.
-One was dated after she was actually in law school shattering her belief that her parents had wanted her to be a lawyer.
+Since 2016, she’s been fully immersed in her creative side, first getting an Acting Diploma from The National Conservancy of Dramatic Arts in DC, followed by an MFA in Writing from the Vermont College of Fine Arts.
+While working on her first assignment—making a list of books which most impacted her life—she was surprised to rediscover inscriptions her late mother had written in them encouraging her to pursue writing.
+One was dated after she was already in law school, shattering her belief that her parents had wanted her to be a lawyer.
 She is now happily doing what she wanted to do all along.
 When not writing or reading, she is an avid (though unskilled) bird and nature watcher.

 Bio